 Luke is portrayed as the extroverted “alpha male” of the group, while Aaron was the more introverted “beta male.”
 Gretchen seems to share Luke’s adventurous spirit, while Ellie is more of the bookish type, similar to Aaron’s personality.
 During the flashback scenes, Ellie sings what appears to be one of her favorite songs: The Church’s 1988 international hit “Under the Milky Way.”
 This song is used as a mood piece during various parts of the film.

 Gretchen (played by Genevieve O’Reilly) is now a farmer and a single mother to two underage sons.
 (Gretchen is reluctant to talk about her children’s father.)
 And when Gretchen and Aaron see each other for the first time in more than 20 years, romantic sparks fly between them.
 Aaron tries to keep a professional distance from Gretchen during his investigation, but adult viewers can easily predict that Aaron and Gretchen are eventually going to do something about the sexual tension between them.

 Several people cross paths with Aaron during this investigation.
-Viewers will be intrigued to try and figure out which one might or might be crucial in solving either or both mysteries.
+Viewers will be intrigued to try and figure out which one might or might not be crucial in solving either or both mysteries.
 And the movie also keeps viewers guessing over whether or not Aaron really did have something to with Ellie’s death.

 The other characters in the story include:

 - Greg Raco (played by Keir O’Donnell), the local police sergeant in Kiewarra who is the chief investigator in the deaths of Luke, Karen and Billy.

 - Rita Raco (played by Miranda Tapsell), Greg’s pregnant wife who is worried about the hazards of her husband’s job.